-Upon discovering the event, CGM moved quickly to investigate and respond to the incident, assess the security of CGM systems, and identify potentially affected individuals.
-As part of CGM's initial response, CGM notified federal law enforcement regarding the incident.
-CGM is providing access to credit monitoring services for one (1) year, through TransUnion, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, CGM moved quickly to investigate and respond to the event, assess the security of CGM systems, and identify potentially affected individuals.
+As part of CGM's initial response, CGM notified federal law enforcement regarding the event.
+CGM is providing access to credit monitoring services for twelve (12) months, through Equifax, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.